sophshep/manager-resources/README.md

 # Sophie's README

-I find it takes at least 6 months of working with someone to build an understanding of what it’s like.
-It takes lived experiences to learn their preferred communication style, what stresses them out, what motivates them, and what they value most.
+I find it takes at least 6 months of working with someone to learn their preferred communication style, what stresses them out, what motivates them, and what they value most.
 The goal of this README is speed up and democratize that process for folks working with me.

 ## The TL;DR